 For making a light-controlling device through a pico board, you will first need to make a schematic diagram for the circuit; then, you will need to connect the circuit board to a breadboard or any other Vero board.

 Then after you connect all the components to the power supply, you will need to run the right code you have written for controlling your light switches.
 You can use this Github url to go through the details about this Pico project.

 Controlling the temperature and humidity of a house is another greatest invention of the home automation system.
 There are many automation tools for controlling the thermostat of your house, but if you are a robotic enthusiast, you can make your own thermometer with a Raspberry Pi Pico board.

-The DHT11 sensor is very much popular among modern and young robotic engineers for making thermometer and humidity controlling modules.
+The DHT11 sensor is very popular among modern and young robotic engineers for making thermometers and humidity-controlling modules.
 This sensor is cheap yet provides an accurate reading.